16. HARD RAIN - The Spirit Survives

 “Perpetual Commotion“, “Different Kind Of Love“, “Another Nice Mess“ (whose earlier title was “Revelations“) and “That Ain't Love“, which was included as a bonus track, because its style was a little different from the other songs.

 The cover showed the new HARD RAIN logo, a red H and an R interlinked with each other in front of a blue and orange background.
-The booklet could be folded up to reveal a mini-poster that showed Tony's studio in a purplish colour, all overgrown by strange weeds.
+The booklet could be folded up to reveal a mini-poster that showed the recording studio in a purplish colour, all overgrown by strange weeds.
 The album was re-released in England in 1998 with a different cover, but the songs were the same.
 There were also negotiations about a Japan release, but that was never realized.

 ”Stop Me From Loving You“, a love song with a 6/8 rhythm, was also put out as a single in Germany with an edited single version and the album version of the title track as well as “Rage On“.
 The single cover sported the HARD RAIN logo in blue in front of a blood red cloudy sky and a blossoming rose.